Amirhossein2000/RequestTasker/Readme.md

 In the case of any changes in interfaces, it's requried to run the `task generate-mock` command.

-### Future
+### Additional Considerations for the Future

-Currently, there is no retry mechanism for failed requests.
+- [ ] Currently, there is no retry mechanism for failed requests.
 If a dead-letter queue is added to this project, failed requests can be retried.